-- The Events Hub uses extended metadata in the catalog to obtain a list of event URLs.
+The Events Hub uses extended metadata in the catalog to construct the list-of-events page URLs for each tenant.

-In a production environment, typically you create a CNAME DNS record to point a company internet domain to the traffic manager profile.
+In a production environment, typically you create a CNAME DNS record to point a company internet domain to the Traffic Manager DNS name.

 Start generating load on the tenant databases